 As part of the traffic scheme to relieve vehicle congestion implemented in the 1990s, Saltwater Way was constructed to take the A1117 to the east of part of Bridge Road.
-In the past, Bridge Road had been a local shopping street, but in more recent times businesses have tended to cater for visitors to the Broad and Nicholas Everitt Park.
+In the past, Bridge Road was a local shopping street, part of the area known locally as 'The Village', but in more recent times businesses also cater for visitors to the Broad and Nicholas Everitt Park.

-Approaching from the north, traffic enters Bridge Road via a 'switch back' road from Saltwater Way, just after the vehicle bridge.
-Pedestrians can approach by a more direct route from Mutford Lock along the water front.
+Vehicular access to Bridge Road from Saltwater Way is only from the south via a 'switch back' road from Saltwater Way, just after the vehicle bridge.
+Pedestrians can approach from the north by a more direct route from Mutford Lock along the water front.
 This path and the grassed areas beside it would be improved with some rationalisation, sympathetic planting and improved ground surface finishes.

 To the west of Bridge Road attention is draw to the open aspect of the Broad via The Boulevard and beyond to Nicholas Everitt Park itself.
 On the west side of the road, development is intermittent with commercial and residential premises, mainly dating from the late 19th and early 20th centuries.
 Beyond a small car park for The Boulevard, the first building is the Ivy Farm Dairy which included a restaurant and convenience store trading under the name D. O. Jones, a descendant of 'old Mr Jones' who claimed that his milk float was the first public vehicle across the new Mutford swing bridge in 1939.
 The building has an Arts & Crafts feel to it, especially to its south elevation where steeply pitched gables are partly clad in waney edged boarding.
-It is regrettable that this attractive and unusual building appeared unused at the time of the survey.
+It is regrettable that this attractive and unusual building was unused at the time of the survey.

 Beyond the garden to Ivy Farm Dairy an early 20th century brick building houses a restaurant and small shops catering for the tourist trade.
 The building has a presence in the street, being taller than most at three storeys, and above ground floor level the original window configuration is mainly of the original design.
 The shop fronts share a common design, including the original surrounds and facias, but the larger part containing the restaurant would be improved if the stained timberwork had a painted finish.
-A lower level flat roofed, single storey shop attached to the south of this block is out of character with the rest of the building and its removal or improvements to the design would be advantageous.
+A lower level flat roofed, single storey shop attached to the south of this block is slightly out of character with the rest of the building and improvements to its design would be advantageous.

 Railings in front of neatly cut grass and specimen trees herald the main pedestrian entrance to Nicholas Everitt Park which is reached via a semicircular area currently used for short term parking.
 Recent improvements have been carried out to this area by the Friends of Nicholas Everitt Park, with new gates and railings.
-However, the area is dominated by cars and could be improved, by restricting the amount of short term parking or relocating it, to enable a better relationship with Bridge Road.
+However, the area is dominated by cars and the associated signs and road markings.
+Improvements in design and materials could enable a better relationship with Bridge Road of this prominent entrance to the Park.